sutarrohit/Hardhat_SimpleStorage/README.md

 # Basic Sample Hardhat Project

-This project shows the basic Hardhat usage case.
+This project shows the basic Hardhat use case.
 The simple Storage contract has deployed and write tests for the contract.

 Try running some of the following tasks: